sehlen-bsi/botan-docs/README.md

 cryptography library in the context of the BSI project "Pflege und Weiterentwicklung der Kryptobibliothek Botan".

+## Repository Anatomy

+This monorepo contains documents (in `/docs`) as well as auxiliary helper scripts (in `/tools`).
+Most documents come with a `Makefile` to build them as PDF, HTML or other formats.
+Some generators depend on the helper scripts in `/tools`.
+We use [Poetry](https://python-poetry.org/) to manage the dependencies local and external dependencies.

 ## How to build the Documentation

 The documents are written using